raspberrypilearning/cd-beginner-scratch-sushi/en/step_3.md

 ```blocks
     say [Hello!] for (2) secs
 ```
++ Click on it, hold down the mouse button, and then just drag it into the current sprite panel and let go of the button.

-+ Drag it onto the current sprite panel, connecting it to the bottom of the other block like this:
++ Now that the second block is in the current sprite panel, connect it to the bottom of the first block by clicking and dragging it again to move it below the other block until they snap together, like this:

 ![](images/setup3.png)